 The athletic training profession has moved the required degree from a bachelor’s to a master’s degree at all colleges and universities, effective fall of 2022.
-Heidelberg University has approved our transition to a Masters of Athletic Training (MAT) degree.
+Heidelberg University has approved our transition to a Masters of Athletic Training (MAT) degree will be applying to the Commission on Accreditation of Athletic Training Education (CAATE) for this transition.
 As such, Heidelberg will no longer be accepting undergraduate students to this program.

 Students enrolling at Heidelberg after the fall of 2018 are encouraged to consider our other undergraduate programs in health science, biology, or even psychology to prepare to enter our MAT program.
 Heidelberg faculty will help you meet the prerequisites for a master in athletic training degree program.
 For more information, please contact Ryan Musgrave, assistant professor of athletic training.

 Get real hands-on experience by working as a medical volunteer for the Chicago Marathon.
 Heidelberg is the only school outside of Illinois to send athletic training majors.
 You’ll work at finish line alongside professionals at the second largest race in the country.

 You’ll have the opportunity to attend regional and national athletic training conventions where you network with professionals, attend workshops and sessions, and meet other students from across the country.
 Heidelberg athletic trainings majors and faculty travel annually to conventions for the National Athletic Training Association, the Ohio Athletic Training Association, and the Great Lakes Athletic Training Association.